-This recipe for small batch brownies uses a loaf pan to make just ten average-sized brownies.
-They’re super fudgy and feature the classic shiny, crackly tops – all while being made in one bowl!
+This recipe for small batch brownies uses a loaf pan to make just eight average-sized brownies.
+They’re ultra fudgy and feature classic shiny, crackly brownie tops.

 As the owner of a sweet tooth that leans much more heavily on the chocolate side (versus fruity desserts), brownies are an easy favorite.

 But getting through a standard batch of brownies as a household of two is a little daunting if there aren’t any get-togethers or parties on the horizon.
 That’s where these small batch brownies come in.